Shifu34/Chess-Game-Using-Image-Processing/README.md

    ```bash
    pip install opencv-python numpy
    ```
-3. Ensure the following folder structure for images:
+3. Ensure the following folder structure for images and set correct path in the main.py file:
    ```
    Images of Chess board/
        chess.png